Welcome to the 'Black Country Society' Book & Sponsored Publications pages

-If you wish to purchase a copy of any of the listed publications, complete the PayPal or Credit card options listed on the 'Books for Sale' pages.
+If you wish to purchase a copy of any of the listed publications, please complete the PayPal or Credit card options listed on the 'Books /Gift Shop pages.

 Are You an Author?